JohanPeeters/react-rest-client/README.md

 This project supports the I T.A.K.E.
 2018 workshop on REST Identity and Access Management.
-It illustrates 3 different strategies for gaining access to a backend API from a client:
+It illustrates 3 different API access control strategies on a React client:
 * API keys
 * OAuth 2.0 Resource Owner Password Credentials grant
 * OpenID Connect Implicit Flow

 The project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and can be extended as such.

+The client has only been tested with an Auth0 authorization server.
+Given that it uses an Auth0 proprietary library for the OpenID Connect Implicit Flow, it is likely to not work completely as expected with other authorization servers.

 ## Folder Structure